conjurer-rich/user-needs-mapping/_pages/book.md

 ---
 layout: splash
 title: "Aligning Teams Around What Matters"
-description: "Sign up to be notified when the book launches and get early access to exclusive content, tools, and resources."
+description: "Make the invisible visible, collaborate, and reconnect teams to their purpose."
-excerpt: "Sign up to be notified when the book launches and get early access to exclusive content, tools, and resources."
+excerpt: "Make the invisible visible, collaborate, and reconnect teams to their purpose."
 permalink: /book/
 toc: false
 header: